Eastern Obolo

+Climate

+The climate at Obolo, which has an elevation of None meters (0 feet) above sea level, is classified as tropical wet and dry or savanna (Aw).
+The district's average annual temperature is -0.81% lower than Nigeria's averages at 28.65 °C (83.57 °F).
+Obolo generally experiences 195.31 wet days (53.51% of the time) annually with average precipitation of 160.69 millimeters (6.33 inches).

 Location

-Eastern Obolo is located in the Niger Delta fringe between Imo and Qua Iboe Rivers estuaries and lies between latitudes 4° 28' and 4° 53' and longitudes 7° 50' and 7° 55' East.
+Eastern Obolo is located in the Akwa ibom fringe between Imo and Qua Iboe Rivers estuaries and lies between latitudes 4° 28' and 4° 53' and longitudes 7° 50' and 7° 55' East.
 It is bounded to the north by Mkpat Enin Local Government Area, northeast by Onna, west by Ikot Abasi, southeast by Ibeno Local Government Area and in the south by the Atlantic Ocean.

 Culture

 The cultural heritage is not restricted to the people; rather, to the entire Niger Delta with unique traditional dressing synonymous with "Etibo" and "Wurkor".
+They share close cultural ancestry with the ijaw people.

 Natural resources

 Eastern Obolo has abundant mineral deposits with onshore and offshore oil wells at Elek-Okpoon̄, Iko, Otunene, Emeroke, Ikonta and Obianga.
 There is a fishing settlements at Educwink, Elek-Okpoon̄, Agan-asa.
 Forest reserves include mangrove, iroko, raffia, rubber, kolanut, coconut, peas, and mango.

 Commerce

-Eastern Obolo tradespeople are predominantly fishermen, with over 65 per cent involved in active fishing.
+The people of Eastern Obolo are predominantly fishermen, with over 65 per cent involved in active fishing.